Skip to Content

 Repositioning Cruises Include Unique Itineraries

-The most common repositioning itineraries are transatlantic and transpacific cruises.
-That said, these definitely aren’t the only itineraries available.
+The most common repositioning itineraries are Transatlantic and Transpacific cruises.
+That said, these aren’t the only itineraries available.

-The cruise lines usually find it more profitable to be in warmer climates during the colder months.
+The cruise lines usually find it more profitable for their ships to be in warmer climates during the colder months.

 Many transatlantic cruises will extend their itineraries at either end to provide guests with a chance to either see the Caribbean or parts of Europe.